Alibaba Cloud Container Registry supports image signing to ensure image consistency

 }

-Configure an authenticator and a verification policy
+Configure a witness and a signature verification policy

 Configure a signature rule for automatic image signing